Arrival & Departure Times from Pont Drift Border Post/Limpopo ValleyAirfield – 13h00

 Transfers – Transfers between the camps and the Limpopo Valley Airfield or Pont Drift Border Post are done by road, and the number of guests in the various camps and their flight schedules dictates the transfer times.
 Charges are not levied for the transfers (via open or enclosed safari vehicles) to or from Limpopo Valley Airfield to connect with scheduled flights or from the Pont Drift Border Post at the rendezvous time of 13h00.
 In the event that the Limpopo River happens to be in flood, a nominal fee will be charged for the use of the cable car to cross the Limpopo River.
 Transfers out of the normal scheduled times will be charged for.

 Please be advised that Botswana Immigration no longer accepts temporary or emergency passports.
 There are no exceptions to this and you will be turned away at the border should you not be in possession of a valid passport.
-Please note that South Africa requires that with effect from 1 October 2014, all children under the age of 18 travelling to/from South Africa should be in possession of an unabridged birth certificate.
-Where only one parent is travelling, an affidavit for the child to travel is required from the remaining parent.
+Please note that South Africa and Botswana requires that all children under the age of 18 traveling to/from South Africa and to/from Botswana should be in possession of an unabridged birth certificate.
+Where only one parent is traveling, an affidavit for the child to travel is required from the remaining parent.

 The following nationalities NEED a visa to enter Botswana: